-How to plan and avoid pitfalls as you plant your way to privacy with a green screen
+your green screen: How to plan and avoid pitfalls as you plant for privacy

 Robert Frost believed that ‘good fences make good neighbors.’
 We’d add one caveat and say that beautiful green screen fences make even better neighbors…and even prettier views from our own backyard.